outkine/plays/my-world.md

 --Feel of scene: https://youtu.be/EdwSmmXU6JM?t=57 --The teacher starts writing nonsensical words on the board, and everyone starts scribbling in a very systematic, robot-like way.
 The scribbling cycle follows the eerie music: everyone spends the same amount of time looking in their packet, writing in their packet, and then writing on their scantron.
+--Two stage crew members start pouring the liquid out of the jugs into a basin.
+When Mary's jug empties, she falls asleep.
+This action is very noticeable because of the predictable way that everyone else is moving.
 --Suddenly, someone needs to blow their nose.
 Unfortunately, the desks are arranged in such a tight way that they inadvertently end up messing up the whole system and making a huge amount of noise while getting up.
 No-one reacts to this.
-This students grabs one little tissue, and then makes their way back to their desk, and blows their nose.
+This students grabs one little tissue, makes their way back to their desk, and blows their nose.
 Then the scene reverts to what it was before.

 --During this entire time, the teacher writes times and erases them: 60 minutes, 45 minutes, 30 minutes.
 As the time nears 0 the music grows more and more intense.
-At a certain point one of the students grabs their hand, shrieks, and runs off stage.
+At a certain point one of the students grabs their head, shrieks, and runs off stage.
 Finally, when the time reaches 0, the eerie music is replaced by something cheerful.
-Everyone gets up, pushes all the desks around, deposit their sheets, and leave the stage.
+Everyone gets up, pushes all the desks around, deposits their sheets, and leaves the stage.
 Only Mary and Stephan remain.

 M: That was fun.
 I love school!
-S: Yeah, I struggled especially
+S: Yeah, I struggled especially hard with the Zimunitious.
 M: Sorry, but discussing the test would be considered cheating.
 --Stephan looks dumbfounded
 M: Just kidding!